php-cuong/docker-magento2-lamp/README.md

 3. Create a database

 	- On your browser, press https://localhost:8080, log in with the account information:
 		- Username: root
-		- Password: pw
+		- Password: giaphugroup
 	- Create the database name magento.2.1.7.
 	- Another way, I use the HeidiSQL software connect to mysql on my localhost
 	- If you do not install this software yet, please see https://www.heidisql.com/download.php